8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 El Mirador (Spanish for “lookout”) is a rock formation on Cozumel’s eastern coast.
 The rocks at El Mirador have formed natural bridges and are porous, so in some spots, you can look down and see the waves splashing up from underneath.
 Sometimes this can create a blowhole effect, where the pressure of the waves crashing on the rocks will cause water to shoot up through the holes in the rocks.

-It can actually be kind of dangerous if the surf is high, so be careful when you visit!
+It can actually be dangerous if the surf is high, so be careful when you visit!

 Paddle Out for a Surf Lesson

-Trust me, the Caribbean was the last place I ever expected to see surfers too, but it turns out that Cozumel has its very own surf break!
+Believe me, I never anticipated seeing surfers in the Caribbean, but I was surprised to discover that Cozumel boasts its own surf break!
 I confess I haven’t actually gone surfing on Cozumel, but I have watched enviously from the shore as others do it.
 If you’re keen to try surfing, the conditions seem pretty ideal on Cozumel.
-In my experience, surfing is 100% more enjoyable in warm water.
+I’ve found that surfing is much more fun in warm water.

 If you’re up for a sesh, you can book a lesson through the Cozumel Surfing School during your visit!